 Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-If you enjoy this french toast recipe, be sure to check out my other yummy breakfast recipes:
+If you enjoy this french toast recipe, be sure to save these breakfast recipes:

 Did you love this recipe? ⭐️⭐️⭐️⭐️⭐️ If you're just as in love with this recipe as I am, please share a comment below and rate it!
 Better yet, share this recipe with family and friends!!
 Thank you!